HelloPyunny/SAIL/README.md

 ## 🎮 Overview

-SAIL (Personalized Adventure Game) is an 8-stage interactive adventure that adapts to each player's personality, preferences, and background.
+This Game is an 8-stage interactive adventure that adapts to each player's personality, preferences, and background.
 The game uses AI to generate dynamic NPC responses, personalized map recommendations, and creates unique storylines for every player.

 ### Key Features